idoiaruiz/mcv-m5/code/models/README.md

 [Configuration file - train Vgg16 crop](../config/tt100ktrainVggCrop.py) | [Configuration file - test Vgg16 crop](../config/tt100ktestVggCrop.py)
 | [Configuration file - Vgg16 resize](../config/Vgg16.py)

-Then some pre-processing techniques were applied in order to normalize the data.
-In this case we have obtained a good results by dividing the std from the dataset and also we have tested the preprocess of imageNet.
+Then some pre-processing techniques are applied in order to normalize the data.
+In this case we obtain good results by dividing the std from the dataset and also we test the preprocess of imageNet.

 | Train with TT100K dataset | Validation accuracy (%) |Test accuracy (%)|
 | ------------- | ------------- |----------------------|